Maximato: End

 In 1934, the PNR selected revolutionary general Lázaro Cárdenas from Michoacán as its presidential candidate.
 Soon after his inauguration, however, conflicts between Calles and Cárdenas started to arise.
-Calles opposed Cárdenas's support for labor unions, especially his tolerance and support for strikes, and Cárdenas opposed Calles's violent methods and his closeness to fascist organizations, most notably the Gold Shirts, led by General Nicolás Rodríguez Carrasco, which harassed communists, Jews and Chinese.
+Calles opposed Cárdenas's support for labor unions, especially his tolerance and support for strikes, and Cárdenas opposed Calles's violent methods and his closeness to fascist organizations, most notably the Gold Shirts, led by General Nicolás Rodríguez Carrasco, which harassed communists, Jews, and Chinese.

 Cárdenas started to isolate Calles politically by removing the callistas from political posts and exiling his most powerful allies: Tomás Garrido Canabal, Fausto Topete, Emilio Portes Gil, Saturnino Cedillo, Aarón Sáenz, and finally Calles himself.
 Calles and Luis Napoleon Morones, one of the last remaining influential callistas, were charged with conspiring to blow up a railroad, placed under arrest under the order of President Cárdenas, and deported on April 9, 1936, to the United States.
-At the time of his arrest, Calles was reportedly reading a Spanish translation of Mein Kampf.
+At the time of his arrest, Calles was reportedly reading a Spanish translation of Adolf Hitler's Mein Kampf.